NICMx/Jool/doc/usr/mod-run-eam.md

 user@T:~# jool_siit --enable
 {% endhighlight %}

-`errorAddresses` have the same meaning as in stock SIIT mode.

 Unlike `pool6`, it is not practical to insert the entire EAM table in a single command, so we instruct Jool to start disabled.
 We then insert the EAM table rows, one by one, [using the userspace application](usr-flags-eamt.html).
 When the table is complete, we tell Jool it can start translating traffic ([`--enable`](usr-flags-global.html#enable---disable)).

 Using `disabled` and `--enable` is not actually neccesary; Jool will naturally figure out that it cannot translate traffic until the EAM table and/or pool6 are populated.
 The reason why Jool was "forced" to remain disabled until the table was complete was so there wouldn't be a timespan where traffic was being translated inconsistently (ie. with a half-complete table).